Privacy & Confidentiality

-NSHN’s Commitment to Privacy and Confidentiality
+NSHN's Commitment to Privacy & Confidentiality

 It is essential that the reasons behind the collection of PHI, its intended use, and who will have access to it are understood by the patient.